 - Vine Training Systems: Trellis

-The color is dark and intense.
-The nose shows restraint, with aromas of complex black berry, licorice and cedar notes.
-A rounded and fresh palate, followed by fine, dense tannins.
-This is a wine built to last and for early drinking would benefit from decanting.
+Deep dark color.
+The nose shows restraint, with aromas of black berry, liquorice and cedar notes.
+A full, fresh, tight palate is followed by fine, dense tannins.
+This is a wine built to last and for early drinking would benefit with decanting.

-86% Cabernet Sauvignon; alcohol: 14.5%; multiple vineyards across the Bottelary Hills and Jonkershoek Valley; decomposed granite soils on Southwest-facing slopes; malolactic fermentation and aging for 18 months in 25% new French oak barrels, the balance in 2nd, 3rd, and 4th fill.
+86% Cabernet Sauvignon; alcohol: 14%; vineyards across the Bottelary Hills and Jonkershoek Valley; decomposed granite soils on Southwest-facing slopes; malolactic fermentation and aging for 18 months in 25% new French oak barrels, the balance in 2nd, 3rd, and 4th fill.

 |Region||(1) Costal Region (2) Cape South Coast|